jkbgbr/simplesi/README.md

 >>> Conversion not possible.
 Possible values to use are: "kN_m", "N/m", "kN/m", "N_m"
 ```

 Otherwise a conversion simply returns the value in the requested unit.
-Both the symbol and the unit name can be used.
+Both the symbol and the unit name can be used to define the unit to convert to.
 ```python
 a = 1234.56 * si.m
 print(a.to('km'))